Juan Carlos I: Early life

-Juan Carlos has two sisters: Infanta Pilar, Duchess of Badajoz (1936–2020); and Infanta Margarita, Duchess of Soria (born 1939).
-He also had a younger brother, Alfonso (1941–1956).
-The rendering of his name as "Juan Carlos" (the first and second particles of his baptismal name) was a modification by choice of Franco.
-He was always known in his familiar circle simply as "Juan" or "Juanito".

-Together with his parents and his sister Pilar, he took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.
+Together with his parents and his sister Pilar, he took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the "Cruise of the Kings" and was attended by over 100 royals from all over Europe.
 On this trip, Juan Carlos met the hosts' 15-year-old daughter, Sofia, his future wife, for the first time.